germanattanasio/asp.netcore-watson-visual-recognition/README.md

   ```

 ## Running the app locally
-This sample app targets the ASP.Net Core and the .Net CoreCLR version 1.0.0-rc1-update1.
+This sample app targets the ASP.NET Core and the .NET CoreCLR version 1.0.0-rc2-final using .NET CLI version 1.0.0-preview1-002702.

 1. Copy the credentials from your `watson_vision_combined` service in Bluemix to `src/VisualRecognition/vcap_services.json`, you can see the credentials using: